Dosenpfand/ctf-writeups/writeup_2022_saarCTF_bytewarden.md

             + f"User: {request.user.username}, last login {request.user.last_login}, date joined {request.user.date_joined}"
 ```

+## Vulnerabilities / Exploitable Issue

-We suspected that this function allowed remote code execution to logged-in users: The [`timeit()`](https://docs.python.org/3/library/timeit.html) function executes the string passed as `setup` parameter as Python code.
+We suspected that this `process_template_response()` function allowed remote code execution to logged-in users: The [`timeit()`](https://docs.python.org/3/library/timeit.html) function executes the string passed as `setup` parameter as Python code.
 This string is partly controlled by the user via the HTTP post parameter `2fa_code`.

 We deployed a quick and dirty fix by sanitizing the user input to the `setup` parameter to only allow digit characters: